Lebanon's president seeks evidence behind US sanctions on son-in-law | Politics

 Lebanon's president seeks evidence behind US sanctions on son-in-law

-President Michel Aoun said on Saturday that Lebanon would seek evidence and documents from the United States that led Washington to impose sanctions on Gebran Bassil, a prominent Christian politician who is his son-in-law.
+President Michel Aoun said on Saturday that Lebanon would seek evidence and documents from the United States that led Washington to impose sanctions on his son-in-law Gebran Bassil, a prominent Christian politician.

 The United States on Friday blacklisted Bassil, leader of Lebanon's biggest Christian political bloc, accusing him of corruption and ties to the Iranian-backed Shi'ite Hezbollah movement that Washington deems a terrorist group.
-Aoun asked Lebanon's caretaker foreign minister to obtain the evidence and documents that should be submitted to Lebanon's judiciary "to take the necessary legal measures" if any data is available, said a statement tweeted by the presidency.
+Aoun asked Lebanon's caretaker foreign minister, Charbel Wehbe, to obtain evidence and documents that should be submitted to Lebanon's judiciary "to take the necessary legal measures", the presidency tweeted.

-Bassil heads the Free Patriotic Movement (FPM) founded by Aoun and has served as minister of telecoms, of energy and water, and of foreign affairs.
-He said on Friday that sanctions did not scare him and that he had not been "tempted" by promises.
-Hezbollah condemned the U.S. move as blatant interference aimed at forcing "American conditions and dictates" on Lebanon.
+In September, Aoun issued similar directives after Washington blacklisted two former government ministers over accusations of aiding Hezbollah.
+Bassil, who harbours presidential ambitions, heads the Free Patriotic Movement (FPM) founded by Aoun and has served as minister of telecoms, of energy and water and of foreign affairs.

+"Sanctions have not scared me nor promises tempted me," Bassil said in a Twitter post following the announcement.
+The FPM has a political alliance with Hezbollah, which has become Lebanon's most powerful political force.
+Bassil has defended the group as vital to the defence of Lebanon.

 - READ MORE ON: